The Ballad of Sam Winslow

 During the last decade as I researched the background of "Casey at the Bat" and the obscure life of "Casey's" self-effacing author, I puzzled at Thayer's reference to Sam Winslow whenever the former was questioned about the origins of The Mighty Casey.
 So how did Thayer's boyhood pal and college classmate figure into the legend of “Casey at the Bat”?
 Was there something more to Thayer’s references to Winslow than their lifelong friendship-- and Thayer’s admiration for Sam's baseball exploits—would suggest?
 After all, "Casey" would enter the pantheon of American folk tales as a tragic, or even tragi-comic figure depending on how seriously you take the role of sports in American culture.
 But Sam Winslow was not one to disappoint, as did Casey--for Sam captained his team from victory to victory, ultimately to the Intercollegiate Championship of 1885.
 If Winslow was eulogized in the ballad of "Casey," then why and how?

-I had hoped when I began research for this project that somehow there might emerge a previously undiscovered historical reference or hitherto unknown connection to Thayer or one of his circle.
+I hoped when I began research for this project that somehow there might emerge a previously undiscovered historical reference or hitherto unknown connection to Thayer or one of his circle.
 Then fate intervened when I replied to an e-mail that had been sitting in the inbox for Caseyatthe.blog -- my on-line vehicle for sharing these meanderings along the by-ways of the Gilded Age.
 John Winslow Peters introduced himself as Winslow's great-grandson, and responded to my follow-up with new information and documents.
 Would I like to talk to his Aunt Dorothy? he asked.
 Sam Winslow's granddaughter, said John, is now living in Hawaii enjoying the tenth decade of life, and would be happy to share her memories--as clear and detailed as ever.

 In his last decade Thayer would add more nuance to the public version of how the "Casey" ballad emerged from his youthful imagination.
 But there is no doubt that Thayer's boyhood friend and classmate provided Thayer a vivid template of a modern hero.
 Son of a renowned New England family, who went on to serve as a Massachusetts Republican party leader, U.S. Congressman, and chairman of the United States Board of Mediation, Sam was above all "a born leader" as his classmates remembered him.